rakshit-s/academic-website/content/authors/admin/_index.md

 title: Subhadeep Rakshit
 ---

 I'm a final year PhD student of Chemical Oceanography at Dalhousie University.
-My reasearch project includes the study of oxygen and nutrient cycle in water column and sediment at a seasonally hypoxic coastal basin using field observation and numerical modeling.
+My reasearch project includes the study of oxygen and nutrient cycle in water column and sediment at a seasonally hypoxic coastal basin using field observation and numerical reaction transport modeling.
 Please look into the Research section for more details.